se-edu/learningresources/contents/naturalLanguage/nl.md

 The word _proposal_, while not stated in the example, implicitly links the two events together.
 While humans are able to draw the connections instinctually, it is not easy to formalize this process computationally.

-There are attempts to create semantic _ontologies_ for natural language, groupings of words by their meanings.
+There are attempts to create semantic <tooltip content="an ontology is a groupings of words by their meanings"><i>ontologies</i></tooltip> for natural language.
 **WordNet** is one such attempt, a handcrafted database that classifies words by concepts that they express<sup>[9](#footnote9)</sup>.

 <p align="center">